nofrialdi/teledoc-app/README.md

 - Can log in using a Google account
 - has a search feature to find a doctor
 - Responsive design for seamless use on any device
+- When the doctor chooses to reject an appointment, the doctor must give the patient the reason for the rejection
+- The patient can see the appointment history.
+If the appointment is rejected by the doctor, the patient can see the reason for the rejection

 ## Installation